Intelligent Nation 2015: Economic components

-Infocomm will make Singapore a premier wealth management centre, with intelligent data management and analysis and efficient back- office processes and the assurance of authentication, privacy, information systems and security.
+Infocomm will theoretically make Singapore into a premier wealth management centre, with intelligent data management and analysis, as well as efficient back-office processes with the assurance of authentication, privacy, information systems and security.

 A corporate financial information exchange will provide automated reporting, corporate transparency and greater analytical coverage.
 Next-generation infrastructure will enable nationwide electronic and mobile payments, offering new transactional and value-added services and new e-payment solutions.

 Global financial institutions will find Singapore both a centre of innovative financial services and the ideal location to service regional customers, manage high-end financial processes, and develop and market innovative financial products and services.

 Infocomm will augment high value-added activities such as research and product development.
 It will help develop new manufacturing services business models, reduce time to markets and support one platform for national trade information and transactions.

 It will provide a world-class logistics infrastructure and enable global, strategic supply chain activities as well as innovative supply chain management.
 Companies will build and manage adaptive supply chains out of Singapore and facilitate complex manufacturing capabilities made possible by the infocomm infrastructure.
 A national integrated platform will augment trade information exchange.